edjw/edjw.github.io/_posts/2018-10-08-a-dataset-for-sacred-harp-songs.md

 * poetry date
 * poetic meter
 * lyrics
+* time signature

-I'm planning to add time signature data for all the songs.
+~~I'm planning to add time signature data for all the songs.~~ Time signatures are also included.

 [**Let me know**](mailto:mail@edjohnsonwilliams.co.uk) if you find mistakes in the data or if you have any ideas about how to make it better.